Hematopoietic stem cell transplantation

 2007: Mahmood and colleagues analyzed the likelihood of survival in boys with cerebral ALD who had not received HSCT (Mahmood et al., 2007).
 In a subgroup of these patients with early cerebral disease, they compared survival in those who underwent HSCT with those who did not (Figure).

 - Mean age at onset of symptoms in the entire 283 non-transplanted group was 7 years .

 - 131 or 46% of patients died during the mean follow-up of 5.9 years at an average age of 12.3 years.
 5-year survival was 66%.

 - The 5-year survival probability of of the non-transplanted group group was significantly poorer than the 5-year survival of 95% in the transplanted group with early stage cerebral disease.

-- Conclusions: HSCT in the early and progressive stages of childhood cerebral disease is beneficial and the authors recommended that HSCT be offered to patients in the early stages of childhood cerebral disease.
+- Conclusions: HSCT in the early and progressive stages of childhood cerebral ALD is beneficial.
+The authors recommended that HSCT be offered to boys in the early stages of cerebral disease.

 1997-2011: Numerous reports from single institutions describing their HSCT experience, the use of reduced intensity conditioning, and umbilical cord blood as a source of blood stem cells.

 - Malm G et al. (1997) Treatment of ALD with bone marrow transplantation.